Kishida to Start Middle East Tour Sun.

 - Русский

-Tokyo, July 13 (Jiji Press)--Japanese Prime Minister Fumio Kishida will visit Saudi Arabia, the United Arab Emirates and Qatar from Sunday, Chief Cabinet Secretary Hirokazu Matsuno announced Thursday.
+Tokyo, July 13 (Jiji Press)--The Japanese government said Thursday that Prime Minister Fumio Kishida will visit Saudi Arabia, the United Arab Emirates and Qatar for four days from Sunday.

 [Copyright The Jiji Press, Ltd.]